 Getting More Sleep Each Night May Be The Key To Better Nutrition

 There's nothing worse than not being able to function the day after a terrible night's sleep.
 You feel tired and almost sick, but it's more than just feeling "off."
-Not getting enough sleep—aka less than seven hours—may negatively affect cognitive functioning, lead to weight gain, throw off our hormones, and, according to a new study, contribute to poor nutrition.
+Not getting enough sleep—aka less than seven hours—may negatively affect cognitive functioning1, lead to weight gain, throw off our hormones, and, according to a new study, contribute to poor nutrition.

 The research presented at the American Society for Nutrition annual meeting found that people who got fewer than seven hours of sleep per night (the number the CDC recommends for adults) consumed fewer key vitamins and minerals including vitamins A, D, and B1; magnesium; niacin; calcium; zinc; and phosphorus.
 That's right: Our bodies don't make most of these micronutrients, so we need to get them through food or our environment.
 For example, folate is critical for DNA regeneration and found in foods like dark leafy greens and nuts and seeds.

 "Our findings suggest that individuals with short sleep duration might benefit from improving their intake of these nutrients through diet and supplementation," said the lead study author Chioma Ikonte, in a statement.

 The study couldn't say whether it was the lack of sleep causing less nutrient intake or the other way around but said that further research should delve into the role of supplementation on sleep outcomes to see if this could be a viable strategy for those who are having difficulty sleeping.